220321-NET/trainer-code/01CSharp/dotnet.md

 - Program.cs: This is the main entry point of the program.
 When we run our program, this is the place run time will start executing commands.
 - *.csproj: This file denotes that this folder is a C# project.
 This file also holds configuration for the particular project, such as which framework are you using.
 We can also turn on and off certain features here as well as declare project dependencies and references to other projects
 - *.cs: These are C# files
-- namespace: is a logical grouping of code (for us to logically group related types and classes together)
+- namespace: is a logical grouping of code (for us to logically group related types and classes together) Akin to java's package.
 - assembly: is a physical grouping of code (think dll, exe)
 - project: is what we call basic executable unit of code (it's the folder that has .csproj file)
 - solution: is a grouping of project (.sln)